Physics-based parameterized neural ordinary differential equations: prediction of laser ignition in a rocket combustor: Methodology

 where $\mathcal{M}_k$ is a symbol for species $k$, $\nu'_{kj}$ and $\nu''_{kj}$ are the stoichiometric coefficients of species $k$ in reaction $j$.
 Let $\nu_{kj} = \nu''_{kj} - \nu'_{kj}$.
 Then the source term $\dot{\omega}_{k}$ can be written as the sum of the source terms $\dot{\omega}_{k,j}$ from reaction $j$:

 where

 and

-where $\mathcal{Q}_j$ is the rate of progress of reaction $j$, $X_k$ is the molar concentration of species $k$, $K_{fj}$ and $K_{rj}$ are the forward and reverse rates of reaction $j$, $A_{fj}$, $\beta_j$ and $E_j$ are the pre-exponential factor, temperature exponent and activation energy for reaction $j$, respectively. $\Delta S^0_j$ and $\Delta H^0_j$ are entropy and enthalpy changes, respectively, for reaction $j$ \cite{poinsot2005theoretical}.
+where $p_a$ is atmospheric pressure, $\mathcal{Q}_j$ is the rate of progress of reaction $j$, $X_k = \frac{W}{W_k}Y_k$ is the molar concentration of species $k$, $K_{fj}$ and $K_{rj}$ are the forward and reverse rates of reaction $j$, $A_{fj}$, $\beta_j$ and $E_j$ are the pre-exponential factor, temperature exponent and activation energy for reaction $j$, respectively. $\Delta S^0_j$ and $\Delta H^0_j$ are entropy and enthalpy changes, respectively, for reaction $j$ \cite{poinsot2005theoretical}.